forgo/grio-counter/README.md

 ```

 ### GET /api/increment
-This endpoint is the sole purpose (outside of authentication) of this api.
-It implements the `withAuth` middleware to ensure that whoever uses this endpoint must have a valid token to access it.
+This endpoint takes a single query param `count`, represented as an integer string, and responds with a next count based on a basic formula.
+This endpoint implements the `withAuth` middleware to ensure whoever uses it must have a valid token.

-The endpoint takes a single query param `count` which is represented as an integer string.
-Represented as an integer, the basic logic of this endpoint is to take the provided count, and respond with an updated count, using the following calculation:
+In summary, the calculation is effectively:

 `nextCount = count === 0 ?
 1 : count * 2`